 The class will include an overview of the Morae recording software that is used in these types of projects.
 Students will receive a comprehensive work book, an example test plan, test script, recruiting screener, and usability report that they can use as a template and adapt to use in their own practice.
 The course material includes a detailed bibliography with information on where to learn more about this very practical qualitative method.
 Students will also learn how to incorporate card sorting and AB testing into a study protocol.

-This class is taught online with five 2-hour sessions starting October 19th.
-Class meets via GoToWebinar every Wednesday from 4-6pm EST on October 19th through November 16th.
+This class is taught online with five 2-hour sessions starting May 10th.
+Class meets via GoToWebinar every Wednesday from 4-6pm EST on May 10th through June 14th with no class on May 17th.
 The class is live and it is expected that students will actively participate over the 5-week period.